-The executive vice provost for international initiatives and chief global officer guides the University's internationalization processes, assists with the strategic planning and tactical implementation of global educational initiatives, and oversees the Office of International Programs (OIP) and International Student and Scholar Services (ISSS).
-OIP is responsible for university-wide international partnerships, programs and projects.
-These include Binghamton's international exchange and study abroad programs and the Dual-Diploma Programs with Turkey.
-ISSS serves over 2,800 international students and scholars, providing them with a holistic and comprehensive range of services.
+The executive vice provost for international initiatives and chief global officer guides the University's internationalization processes, assists with the strategic planning and tactical implementation of global educational initiatives, and oversees the Office of Education and Global Initiatives (IEGI) and International Student and Scholar Services (ISSS).
+IEGI is responsible for university-wide international partnerships, programs and projects.
+These include Binghamton's international exchange and study abroad programs.
+ISSS serves over 2,700 international students and scholars, providing them with a holistic and comprehensive range of services.
 The executive vice provost for international initiatives is tasked with exploiting the synergies that arise between our campus's extensive global programs and initiatives while also serving as a resource for all our campus's academic units.
 The executive vice provost for international affairs and chief global officer reports to the executive vice president for academic affairs and provost.